opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 #### Propagating traces

 Once we have traces created for services, context propagation is required to convert these traces to distributed traces.
 Context propagation facilitates the movement of context between services and processes.
-Context is injected into a request and extracted by a receiving service to parent new spans.
+Context is injected into a request and extracted by a receiving service.
+It is then used to parent new spans.
 That service may then make additional requests and inject context to be sent to other services...and so on.

 There are several protocols for context propagation that OpenTelemetry recognizes.